Optical path length

-In optics, optical path length (OPL, denoted Λ in equations), also known as optical length or optical distance, is the length that light needs to travel through a vacuum to create the same phase difference as it would have when traveling through a given medium.
+In optics, optical path length (OPL, denoted Λ in equations), also known as optical length or optical distance, is the vacuum length that light travels over the same time taken to travel through a given medium length.
 For a homogeneous medium through which the light ray propagates, it is calculated as taking the product of the geometric length of the optical path followed by light and the refractive index of the medium.
 For inhomogeneous optical media, the product above is generalized as a path integral as part of the ray tracing procedure.
 A difference in OPL between two paths is often called the optical path difference (OPD).
 OPL and OPD are important because they determine the phase of the light and govern interference and diffraction of light as it propagates.